 The Norwegian electricity market is a part of the Nordic electricity market.
-It opened for competition when the Energy Act came into force 1 January 1991.
-The regulatory activities are ensured by the Norwegian Water Resources and Energy Directorate (NVE).
-NVE has played an active role as energy market regulator in the development of network regulation, real market access for all customers, simplified supplier switching procedures, securing security and quality of supply and an efficient regulation of the energy system operation in Norway.
+It opened for competition when the Energy Act entered into force 1 January 1991.
+The regulatory activities are ensured by the Norwegian Energy Regulatory Authority (NVE-RME).
+The Norwegian Energy Regulatory Authority has played an active role as energy market regulator in the development of network regulation, real market access for all customers, simplified supplier switching procedures, securing security and quality of supply and an efficient regulation of the energy system operation in Norway.
+The purpose of this report is to describe the development of the electricity and natural gas market in 2019.